markcmurphy/devdocs-portal/Product_Options.md

 Customizations are used to modify existing products or variants, not to generate new ones, so they do not have SKUs or stock.
 They can be required or optional.

+The part of a customization option that a shopper interacts with is called a *modifier option* and can be things like a checkbox, text box, or a file upload button.
+If you want any of your modifier options to change the overall product price or weight when selected, then you can use a *Rule*.

 ## Product Options Values